Jazz rout Grizzlies 121-105, improve to 4-0 at home

-He made an equally forceful impact as a defender, contesting shots and keeping shooters uncomfortable in the paint.

-”He has good feet, and he knows how to use his size and length.
-He’s a legit 7-footer,” Jazz coach Will Hardy said. ”His size, coupled with his ability to move, makes him a good defender.”

-Malik Beasley added a season-high 18 points off the bench for the Jazz.
-Conley and Collin Sexton chipped in 15 apiece.
+Malik Beasley scored a season-high 18 points off the bench for the Jazz.
+Mike Conley and Collin Sexton added 15 apiece.
 Utah made 19 3-pointers to earn its second win over Memphis in three days.

 Ja Morant had 37 points to pace the Grizzlies.
 Dillon Brooks added 19 points and Tyus Jones chipped in 12.
 Memphis shot 6 of 26 from 3-point range.